MYNAMESLUCKY/DataSage/replit.md

 - Add and configure data sources (web URLs, APIs, files)
 - Upload and process local documents (text, PDF, Excel, CSV, Word)
 - **NEW: Ingest Wikipedia articles at scale** with smart sampling strategies
+- **NEW: Real-time web search integration** using Tavily API for live data retrieval
 - Process and chunk documents for vector storage with ChromaDB
-- Query the processed data using OpenRouter's Kimi model or other AI providers
+- Query the processed data using SARVAM API or other AI providers with web-enhanced context
 - Monitor processing status and view query history
 - **Enhanced: Wikipedia integration** with balanced, category-focused, and random sampling modes
+- **Enhanced: Hybrid RAG system** combining local knowledge base with real-time web search

 # User Preferences